From Prague to Kutna Hora: The Complete Day Trip Guide

 2. St. Barbara's Church

 Saint Barbara's Church was under construction for over 500 years and is now a UNESCO World Heritage site.
-While the outside of the church is definitely Gothic, you can see the different mark of the many centuries of construction once you step inside-from neo-Gothic stained-glass windows to Gothic frescoes to Baroque paneling.
+While the outside of the church is definitely Gothic, you can see the different marks of the many centuries of construction once you step inside-from neo-Gothic stained-glass windows to Gothic frescoes to Baroque paneling.

 St. Barbara is the protector of dangerous occupations, including miners-a very fitting choice for a town that owes its beginnings to silver mining.
 The church offers religious services on Sundays and special holidays, but it's also open to visitors daily and is a popular venue for concerts and cultural events.